oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 # 4 Security Considerations

-* Bare minimum requirement for operational instance should be use of TLS 1.2 or higher for client-broker connections.
+* Bare minimum requirement for operational instance should be use of TLS 1.2 or higher for operational client-broker connections.
 Basically, extract and use the TLS guidance from the v1.0 HTTPS Transfer CS.
+* Unsecured MQTT should only be used for testing purposes.

 (Note: OASIS strongly recommends that Technical Committees consider issues that could affect